-- 4.1 The communities within, or adjacent to, the forest management area should be given opportunities for employment, training, and other services. - 4.1.1 Local communities and residents shall be given equal or preferential opportunities in forest management activities in terms of employment, training, and provision of supplies to FME, and other benefits or opportunities. - 4.2 Forest management should meet or exceed all applicable laws and/or regulations covering health and safety of employees and their families. - 4.2.1 Wages and other benefits (health, retirement, worker's compensation, housing, food) for full-time staff and contractors shall be consistent with (not lower than) prevailing local standards. - 4.2.2 FME shall implement a program of worker safety.
+- 4.1 The communities within, or adjacent to, the forest management area should be given opportunities for employment, training, and other services. - 4.1.1 Local communities and residents shall be given equal or preferential opportunities in forest management activities in terms of employment, training, and provision of supplies to FME, and other benefits or opportunities. - 4.1.2 The FME shall prioritize use of local contractors for employment, training and other assignments so they can offer services on the same terms as alternatives from other areas - 4.2 Forest management should meet or exceed all applicable laws and/or regulations covering health and safety of employees and their families. - 4.2.1 Wages and other benefits (health, retirement, worker's compensation, housing, food) for full-time staff and contractors shall be consistent with (not lower than) prevailing local standards. - 4.2.2 FME shall implement a program of worker safety. - 4.2.3 Health and safety measures shall comply with national minimum requirements. - 4.2.4 Workers (staff and contractors) shall be provided with safety equipment in good working order,

-- 4.2.3 Health and safety measures shall comply with national minimum requirements. - 4.2.4 Workers (staff and contractors) shall be provided with safety equipment in good working order, appropriate to the tasks of workers and the equipment used (e.g. local norms are important, ideally the following: hard hats, hearing protection, high visibility vests, steel toe boots and chainsaw proof chaps). - 4.2.5 FME shall maintain up to date records of work-related accidents, and preferably all safety performance. - 4.2.6 FME policies and practices shall ensure equal treatment of employees in terms of hiring, advancement, dismissal, remuneration and employment related social security. - 4.3 The rights of workers to organise and voluntarily negotiate with their employers shall be guaranteed as outlined in Conventions 87 and 98 of the International Labour Organisation (ILO). - 4.3.1 FMEs, by their actions and policies, shall respect the rights of workers (staff and contractors) to organise or join trade unions and to engage in collective bargaining as outlined in ILO Conventions 87 and 98. - 4.4 Management planning and operations shall incorporate the results of evaluations of social impact.
+- appropriate to the tasks of workers and the equipment used (e.g. local norms are important, ideally the following: hard hats, hearing protection, high visibility vests, steel toe boots and chainsaw proof chaps). - 4.2.5 FME shall maintain up to date records of work-related accidents, and preferably all safety performance. - 4.2.6 FME policies and practices shall ensure equal treatment of employees in terms of hiring, advancement, dismissal, remuneration and employment related social security. - 4.2.7 Indicators under criterion 4.2 are also applicable for workers family members in case they are present at the operational sites. - 4.3 The rights of workers to organise and voluntarily negotiate with their employers shall be guaranteed as outlined in Conventions 87 and 98 of the International Labour Organisation (ILO). - 4.3.1 FMEs, by their actions and policies, shall respect the rights of workers (staff and contractors) to organize or join trade unions and to engage in collective bargaining as outlined in ILO Conventions 87 and 98. - 4.3.2 FME shall follow applicable laws which concerns workers rights. - 4.3.3 FME is bound to follow collective agreements and follow good customs for working practice. - 4.4 Management planning and operations shall incorporate the results of evaluations of social impact.
 Consultations shall be maintained with people and groups (both men and women) directly affected by management operations. - 4.4.1 In conjunction with local stakeholders and other interested parties, the FME shall evaluate socioeconomic impacts associated with forest management activities.
 The evaluation shall be in accordance to the scale and intensity of operations. - 4.4.2 FME shall demonstrate that input from community participation was considered and/or responded to during management planning and operations. - 4.4.3 Consultations shall be maintained with people and groups (both men and women) directly affected by management operations. - 4.5 Appropriate mechanisms shall be employed for resolving grievances and for providing fair compensation in the case of loss or damage affecting the legal or customary rights, property, resources, or livelihoods of local peoples.
 Measures shall be taken to avoid such loss or damage. - 4.5.1 FME shall make all reasonable efforts to avoid losses and damages affecting local peoples, and in resolving grievances related to legal rights, damage compensation and negative impacts. - 4.5.2 Procedures for consistently and effectively resolving grievances and determining compensation for loss or damage shall be implemented.